 The main facts you should remember are:

-- It is not a choice where you pay taxes: after 3 months living in Spain you need to apply for the right to reside there. spanish permanent residency requirements
+- After 3 months living in Spain you need to apply for the right to reside there. spanish permanent residency requirements

-- If you are going to be living in Spain more than 183 days per year (6 months) then you need to talk to someone about tax residency.
+- If you are going to be living in Spain more than 183 days per year (6 months) then you should talk to someone about tax residency.

 Please remember, and do not forget, to advise your friends and family that Spanish Solutions can help with obtaining Residencias and with Taxes.